02 Jan And that brings us ‘round to Do, oh, oh, oh……

 * * * * * * * *

-Did you write yourself letters last year? – about the development plan, the board campaign, the membership drive, the communications theme, or the fundraising event?
+Did you write yourself notes over the last year? – about the development plan, the board campaign, the membership drive, the communications theme, or the fundraising event?
 (See Taking Stock) If so, now is a great time to go back and read what you wrote back then.
 What have you learned?
 What will you do differently this year?

 * * * * * * * *

 Now look ahead.
-I’m looking at three checklist items each year in January: A new communications theme, getting my board campaign organized, and making sure my donor contacts for 2017 are well planned and organized.
+I’m looking at three checklist items each year in January: a new communications theme, getting my board campaign organized, and making sure my donor contacts for the year are well planned and organized.

 Here are several tips for arriving at a communications theme for your organization: